- Home

 How the surgery is done

-- in laparoscopic surgery (minimally invasive or keyhole surgery) – the surgeon will make some small cuts in the abdomen and/or between the ribs, then insert a thin instrument with a light and camera (laparoscope) into one of the cuts to see inside the body.
+Keyhole surgery | The surgeon makes some small cuts in the abdomen and/or between the ribs, then inserts a thin instrument with a light and camera (laparoscope) into one of the cuts to see inside the body.
 Sometimes a small cut is made at the base of the neck on the left side.
-This may be used to join the oesophagus and stomach back together.
+This may be used to join the oesophagus and stomach back together. |

 Oesophagectomy (surgical resection)

-Surgery to remove part or all of the oesophagus is called oesophagectomy.
+Surgery to remove part or all of the oesophagus is called an oesophagectomy.
 Nearby affected lymph nodes are also removed.
 It is common to have chemotherapy and/or radiation therapy before surgery, as this approach has been shown to have better results.

 Depending on where in the oesophagus the cancer is, the surgeon may also remove part of the upper stomach.
 This is the preferred option for cancer that has spread deeper into the wall of the oesophagus or to nearby lymph nodes.